Speakers and Workshop Facilitators

 She is working currently with AMIBA on a project to expand community ownership of local businesses through equity offerings as part of her coursework for the Bard College MBA in Sustainability program.
 She lives in Florida but travels frequently throughout the Eastern U.S. Learn more about Amy’s current and past projects at www.amycbogie.com

 Founder, Sustainable Business Network of Massachusetts and Co-founder, BALLE

 Laury is the President and CEO of The Longfellow Clubs of Massachusetts, which encompasses health and sports clubs, holistic health centers, children’s centers, and camps that serve 10,000 members.
 Honored by the Boston Globe as one of the top places to work in MA, Longfellow is a recognized industry leader in innovative business practices, environmental responsibility, and community service.

 Laury has helped numerous local business coalitions get started.
-He founded the Sustainable Business Network of Massachusetts (SBN) in 1988, Business for Social Responsibility in 1991 and co-founded the Business Alliance for Local Living Economies in 2001.
-Laury directs the 1000+ member SBN and has developed innovative programs like the Boston Local Food Festival, the Sustainable Business Leader Program, and the Sustainability Leadership Summit.
+He founded the Sustainable Business Network of Massachusetts (SBN) in 1988, Businesses for Social Responsibility in 1991 and co-founded the Business Alliance for Local Living Economies in 2001.
+Laury directs the 1000+ member SBN and has developed innovative programs such as the Boston Local Food Festival, the Sustainable Business Leader Program, and the Sustainability Leadership Summit.
 See our interview with Hammel for more.

 Nicola A. Williams

 President & Founder, The Williams Agency